 Hurricane & Disaster Preparedness

-Ready or not, it’s that time of year again; we are officially in hurricane season.
+Ready or not, it’s that time of year again; according to weather reporting agencies we are officially in hurricane season.
 This means that now through November, there is a chance you may be required to pack up and evacuate at a moment’s notice.
 Are you and your loved ones ready?

 Being properly prepared for an evacuation takes time and careful planning.
 The following are just a few basics that our Louisiana personal injury law firm put together to help prepare you for a hurricane in New Orleans.